 - Preheat the oven to 400 degrees.
 Add 2 Tbsp.
 Olive oil all the ingredients in small food processor, with the exception of the butter.
 Pulse a few times.

 - Pour the marinade over the lamb chops, coat well.
 Sprinkle with allspice for additional flavor (optional).
 Cover with plastic wrap and refrigerate for up to 48 hours.

-- In an ovenproof skillet, heat the skillet and 2 Tbsp. olive oil and butter.
+- In an ovenproof skillet or cast iron skillet, heat the skillet and 2 Tbsp. olive oil and butter.
 Pan sear the lamb for 3 minutes per side.
-Pour the remaining mixture over the meat in the skillet and bake the lamb on 400 degrees for 16 minutes for well done.
+Pour the remaining seasoning mixture over the meat in the skillet, deglaze with water and add in the fresh lemon juice.
+Transfer to the preheated oven and bake the lamb on 400 degrees for 16 minutes for well done.
 Serve warm and enjoy!